 - 50% to be cleared by 6 months, 100% cultivation by 12 months.

 If the New Tenant, not less than 3 months after commencement of the tenancy, has not observed the above conditions, an Eviction Notice can be issued.

 All Tenants can obtain growing advice from the Allotment Officer, Site Reps, Associations, or from Let's Grow Preston.
 Professional growing advice is also freely available online at:

 To get a plot to a good standard, you'll need at least two sessions of two/three hours, every week.
 If you cannot commit to this amount of time, please think carefully about taking a plot on.

 - All plots must show a prominent plot number.
 Please make this your first job.

-- Trespass and/or Theft (borrowing, recycling, foraging, etc.) from other allotments, including vacant plots, will lead to the loss of your tenancy.
+- Trespass/Theft (including borrowing, recycling, foraging, etc.) from other allotments, including vacant plots, will lead to the loss of your tenancy.

-- Always follow instructions about Site Security & lock gates.
+- Always follow instructions about site security and close and lock gates.